-One of the big challenges that has hit the sales community since 2014 has been the “New Privacy Era,” we are entering into with Canada, Europe leading the way, and likely soon the US will be implementing various privacy policies that affect sales reps, and how they communicate with buyers.
+One of the big challenges that has hit the sales community since 2014 has been the “New Privacy Era”.
+The changes first started with Canada's CASL law, then Europe made big changes with its GDPR law, and likely soon the US will be implementing various privacy policies that affect sales reps, and how they communicate with buyers.
 How are you adapting to these changes?

 In this blog, We’ll look back over the past 19 years to help you look forward to the next couple of years.
 It's time to review the trends and make sure you are ready for the future that is changing at a pace that many sales leaders are not able to keep up with.